What is OER?

 - In a study conducted by Utah State University, 74% of USU students said they pay for textbooks with their own money, with the average cost per semester for all textbooks that semester ranging from $200-$600.

 - 85% of USU students reported that they have delayed purchasing a textbook for a class.
 Of those that delayed purchasing textbooks, 58% said their grade was negatively impacted due to the delay.

 OER is already starting to spread across campus.
 Some professors have partially switched over to OER, while others have replaced their traditional textbooks entirely.
 USU’s Merrill-Cazier Library has an OER team dedicated to increasing awareness about OER and helping professors find and adopt OER into their courses.

 Take a class that uses OER.
 A list of classes currently using OER can be found on the OER@USU page.

 Join or form a student body organization to advocate for textbook affordability solutions.

 Ask professors if they know about or would be willing to use Open Educational Resources.

-Provide Suggestions if you have an idea about how to increase OER use at USU contact Erin or KJ with your suggestions.
+Provide suggestions.
+If you have an idea about how to increase OER use at USU, let us know!